rkartzman/digital-garden-jekyll-template/_notes/Accidental Renaissance.md

 Some art moves you and you don't know why.
 Some people's stories and experience resonate differently, or convince you that the knowledge they've gained comes from a place or experience that given the choice, would rather not have endured.

 Jeremy Giffon, in his interview on Invest Like the Best [^2], talks about binaries of people, and one that resonated with me is whether someone is Before or After their fall, and everyone is one of the two.
 I love this binary framing and find it deeply insightful to the question of why certain people, art, music, have the capacity to move you more than others.
-It's the experience that comes out the other side of hardship, and is directly correlated to that persons capacity for suffering.
+It's the wisdom that comes out the other side of hardship, and is directly correlated to that persons capacity for suffering.

 <img src="{{ site.baseurl }}/assets/billieholiday.jpg"/>